danse-inelastic/pyre/docs/pyrePackages.rst

 pyre.db
 -------

-Here is the class diagram of pyre's db object handling capabilities:
+Pyre contains the groundwork for an Object Relational Mapper (ORM) in pyre.db.
+A class diagram is:

 .. image:: images/PyreDbClassDiagram.png

+As apparent, pyre

 = vnf dom =